jamesarosen/presentations/carson/README.md

 One of the first ventures into building features in separate projects was "Sea Monster," our content-management system.
 This is a Rails 2 engine that plugged into our existing infrastructure.
 Sea Monster is a very standard Rails application, so it fit nicely in that architecture.
+Sea Monster is still running as an engine in our Rails 2 stack today.

-A later project, however, wasn't quite as nice a fit.
-Zendesk Apps was to be an API back-end plus a ton of JavaScript, and Rails 2 doesn't give you much support for assets from engines.
-(For those who haven't tried, it involves running a `rake` task to import the assets into the app's `public/` folder and then making sure those assets are in your asset compiler.)
+One thing we learned from Sea Monster was that Rails 2 engines don't do assets very well.
+For those who haven't tried, it involves running a `rake` task to import the assets into the app's `public/` folder and then making sure those assets are in your asset compiler.)
 Rails 3's asset pipeline (a.k.a.
 [Sprockets](https://github.com/sstephenson/sprockets)) does this much better.

-Thus, we decided it was time to start developing a Rails 3 application.
+Soon after Sea Monster, we started Zendesk Apps.
+This was to be an API back-end plus a ton of JavaScript, so we realized it wasn't going to be such a great fit for our Rails 2 stack.
+We decided it was time to start developing a Rails 3 application.

-One morning after we had proven the Zendesk Apps concept, I walked up to our head of infrastructure, whom we'll call "Zaphod" and asked, "Hey, Zaphod.
+One morning after we had built a proof-of-concept Zendesk Apps framework, I walked up to our head of infrastructure, whom we'll call "Zaphod" and asked, "Hey, Zaphod.
 We're getting close to the point where we want to start deploying Zendesk Apps.
 What do I need to do to get a Rails 3 instance running in production?"

 Zaphod looked at me like I had exactly the wrong number of heads.
 "Rails 3?
 We're not prepared to provision, monitor, and scale an entirely separate set of